roytwu/enme303/README.md

 1. demo_vectors
 2. demo_matxBasic
 3. demo_orthogonality
+4. demo_independence
+5. demo_eigen

 ## Archive Slides
 I taught this course 5 fimes between Fall 2021 and Sring 2024.
-The course used to have two 50-min lecture plus one 90-min "lab" section.
-The lab is dedicated to MATLAB programming, and it was ran by teaching assistants (TAs), both graudate and/or undergrd students.
-(Strictly speaking, it is technically not a lab, as no experiments were carried out.)
-Each semester, the TAs would refine the slides and update the lab assignments.
-Starting from Fall 2024, the course setup is updated to two 75-min lectures and MATLAB programing is now taught by myself.
+The course previously consisted of two 50-min lecture plus one 90-min "lab" section.
+The lab, while not a laboratory in the traditional sense (as it did not involve physical experiments), was dedicated to MATLAB programming and run by teaching assistants (TAs), including both graduate and undergraduate students.
+Each semester, contributed by refining the slides and updating the lab assignments.
+Starting from Fall 2024, the course setup is updated to two 75-min lectures, with MATLAB programming now incorporated into the lectures and taught directly by the instructor, i.e., mysself.

-Since the lab section is removed from the course.
-I would like to acknowledge the contributions of the teaching assistants by archiving the presentation slides.
+With the lab section now removed, I would like to acknowledge the valuable contributions of the teaching assistants by archiving the presentation slides they developed and refined over the years.